An Interview with Administrative Director, Noah Johnston

 Previously, the patient funding was like $63 per patient versus similar vector borne diseases that I know Insect Shield actually protects against like malaria, and West Nile, things like that, that wearing Insect Shield clothing will help to keep you from being bitten things like that.
 But those closer to $1,000 per patient spending versus $63.
 Yeah, it's just a really huge funding inequity.
 So since last year, there's been a $10 million increase in funding to now bump it up to about $170 per patient.
 However, that's still a huge disparity between $1,000, so that's the main purpose of center for Lyme Action is to push for that legislative progress on a federal level to grow the funding.

 And then the last one that is really an initiative I know it's very close to the hearts of our board of directors is Generation Lyme, which is a community built to empower young people facing Lyme disease.
-It's been an initiative for Project Lyme for several years now and it's funded founded by several members of our community.
-I'm Brooklyn.
-Who is a board member of Project Lyme, and has since founded the initiative and they really run it day to day with a huge volunteer base.
+It's been an initiative for Project Lyme for several years now and it's funded founded by several members of our community, including someone who is a board member of Project Lyme, and has since founded the initiative and they really run it day to day with a huge volunteer base.
 They host meetups, basically four or five times a week via Zoom, that average like 10 to 20, chronic Lyme patients that are attending on a daily basis, really as a support feature.
 It's talking with other Lyme patients to say, how did you get through this treatment, or here's what happened with my experience - that really supportive culture.

 That has expanded a little bit into also accommodating to caregivers, or partners and people who may have been impacted by chronic Lyme disease.
 For example, like, there's a quote unquote, partners meetup, where it was couples that all one or both of the people had Lyme disease, and then discussed how it really impacted their relationship and how they got through it.
 And, and all of those things that is really hard to offer to a community that is bedridden his fatigues can't necessarily go out to a bar to meet people or find a community.
 This is a way that a community can be brought to them, which is really exciting.
 And why Project Lyme supports the initiative so heavily.